raymond-1227/raymond-1227.github.io/index.md

 ### Donate Me :P

-Since I don't have a bank, if you want to donate me, you can buy me Hypixel Ranks at [Hypixel Store](https://store.hypixel.net), my Minecraft IGN is *SysWOW64*.
+Since I don't have a bank, if you want to donate me, you can buy me Hypixel Ranks at [Hypixel Store](https://store.hypixel.net), my Minecraft IGN is *Raymond_TW*.

 ### Links